AndhyGomez/Sudoku/README.md

 9 2 8 0 0 0 0 6 0

-2. Change the file static field String to the name of whichever file you would like to read.
+2. Change the fileName to the name of whichever file you would like to read, it is passed as an argument to main.